Webmachine streamed bodies

 The body-handling functions are:

-The last of these, wrq:set_resp_body/2
+The last of these, wrq:set_resp_body/2, is also called

 implicitly with the return value of any content-producing function

-such as to_html/2
+such as to_html/2.

-) is the simplest.
+The first of these (req_body) is the simplest.
 It will

 provide the whole incoming request body as a binary.
 (Unless the body

-is too large, as set by wrq:set_max_recv_body/2
+is too large, as set by wrq:set_max_recv_body/2or

 defaulting to 50M) For the majority of resources, this is the easiest